 Check out these ambitious efforts by cities to reduce emissions, improve the health of their residents and fight climate change.

 Eco-friendly travelers might want to add Madrid to their list of places to visit after reading about how many sustainable changes the city has implemented over the past few years.
-First, we've got the car-free zone, an area that is just under 500 acres in size.
+First, there's the car-free zone, an area that is just under 500 acres in size.
 Only people who live in the zone are allowed to take their cars inside.
 Those who want to drive in, but who don't live in central Madrid, need to have a guaranteed space in one of the city's official parking lots.
 If the driver doesn't, he could be hit with a 90 euro fine.
 Cityscope reported that the city estimated the zone would reduce traffic by a third.

 In addition, if you are a driver and you own a gas guzzler, expect to pay higher fees at the parking meters in the Spanish city.
 The smart meter knows what car you’re driving, and, if it's bad for the planet, you'll have to pay more.
 Mayor Ana Botella said about the program, "Vehicles with lower emissions will be subsidized, and the most polluting will be punished."